RDA-DMP-Common/RDA-DMP-Common-Standard/docs/FAQ.md

 * How to indicate actions that were performed?
 * How to model embargoes?
 * Do I have to list all datasets?
-* Why Metadata is referenced from DMP and form a Dataset?
+* Why Metadata is referenced from a Dataset?
 * What is a difference between Dataset and a Distribution?

 * Are there any other serialisations planned different than JSON?